biocore/qiime/doc/scripts/make_pie_charts.rst

 	**[OPTIONAL]**

 	-s, `-`-sample_flag
-		If True pie charts will be created for each sample -n, `-`-num
+		If -s is passed, pie charts will be created for each sample -n, `-`-num
 		Maximum number of individual categories in each pie chart.
 All additional categories are grouped into an "other" category. [default: 20]
 	-o, `-`-dir-prefix
-		Directory prefix for all analyses
+		Output folder
 	-b, `-`-colorby
 		This is the samples to make pie charts for in the counts files from  `summarize_taxa.py <./summarize_taxa.html>`_.
 The sample name must match the name of a sample id in the header of the counts file exactly and multiple categories can be list by comma separating them without spaces.
 If you want to see the pie charts broken up by all samples -s is still funtional.
 If -s is set and -b is used  it will just be broken up by all samples.
 If neither -s or -b are set the  pie charts will be based on all samples put together, one for each level.  [default: None]
 	-p, `-`-prefs_path